Metal Valve Manufacturers

 Recent Developments

-• The National Association of Manufacturers has launched a campaign to extend the pro-growth tax policies in the 2017 Tax Cuts and Jobs Act, set to expire at the end of 2025, according to a recent press release.
-The campaign seeks to preserve 2017's tax reform to avoid economic damage to the manufacturing sector.
-Should Congress fail to extend the Act, NAM says manufacturers would face tax increases that would cost jobs and stifle growth and innovation.
+- The National Association of Manufacturers has launched a campaign to extend the pro-growth tax policies in the 2017 Tax Cuts and Jobs Act, set to expire at the end of 2025, according to a recent press release.
+The NAM campaign seeks to preserve 2017's tax reform to avoid economic damage to the manufacturing sector.
+Should Congress fail to extend the Act, the association says manufacturers would face tax increases that would cost jobs and stifle growth and innovation.
 Notably, small manufacturers organized as pass-through businesses that pay tax at the individual tax rates face increases in their income taxes and a loss of tax reform’s 20% pass-through deduction.
 Investments in manufacturing growth will be delayed without action to restore immediate R&D expensing, accelerated depreciation for capital equipment purchases, and a pro-growth interest deductibility standard.

 Get A Demo